 Speakeasy provides peer support for students facing a wide variety of challenges.

 University is an extremely challenging and stressful time for everyone, and Speakeasy was established to provide a non-judgmental, supportive ear for students and faculty members who are feeling distressed.

 They’re also very good at connecting students with other resources, so if you’re not sure exactly where to turn, but need help, Speakeasy is a great first option.

-To make use of/access this great service, come by the desk on the main floor or ring the doorbell by the peer support room 3121 at the AMS Nest.
+To make use of/access this great service, come by the desk on the main floor (room 1314).
 You can also simply drop by their office at the AMS Nest 3107L.
 All drop-ins are very strictly confidential and held in a private setting.

 We chose our Peer Support Volunteers extremely carefully, and we train them to help students deal with a wide range of problems.
 Our goal is to help you resolve problems yourself, by supporting, empowering, and guiding you through unfamiliar territory.

 No problem is too big or too small.
 The most common issues students come to us with are: